ginjo/vue-helpers/README.md

 # Vue::Helpers

 Vue-helpers is a Ruby gem that provides helper methods for adding [VueJS](https://vuejs.org) functionality to your Ruby applications.
-Vue-helpers makes it easy to build Vue components and applications without getting mired in the technicalities of how to package and deploy.
+Vue-helpers makes it easy to build dynamic and responsive web applications using VueJS, without getting mired in the technicalities of how to package and deploy your front-end code.
 Vue-helpers does not depend on server-side Javascript processing, just Ruby.

+One of the great things about VueJS is that it helps keep your web page code clean and tidy, separating the CSS and JS from the HTML.
+Vue-helpers takes this a step further and allows you to build front-end objects while keeping Javascript and CSS out of your Ruby code.
+VueJS objects are declared using familiar Ruby templating structures like ERB, haml, etc.

 #### Features at a glance:

-* Parse single-file-component.vue files.
+* Package and send Vue-related code to the client, automatically, without any server-side JS processing.
+* Compose Vue components with your favorite Ruby templating system.
 * Automate Vue component and root boilerplate code.
-* Package and send Vue-related code to the client.
-* Compose Vue components with your favorite Ruby templating system.
+* Customize the boilerplate code with your own templates.
+* Pass variables and data to Vue root and component JS objects.
 * Use multiple Vue roots.
 * Manage global-vs-local component registration.
-* Customize the boilerplate code with your own templates.
-* Pass variables and data to Vue root and component JS objects.
+* Parse single-file-component.vue files.
 * Inline the rendered HTML/JS or serve it as an external script resource.

 #### Goals

-The goal of vue-helpers is to get the primary features of VueJS in your front-end code with minimal setup and maintenance on the server side.
-Vue-helpers is not trying to replace backend JS tools like Webpack and Vue Loader.
-Rather, it aims to provide an easier path to get up and running.
+The goal of vue-helpers is to use the primary features of VueJS in your front-end code with minimal setup and maintenance on the server side.
+VueJS can be tremendously helpful, even without using Webpack and Vue Loader.
+Vue-helpers leverages Ruby's extensive and easy-to-use templating features to bring out the inherent good in VueJS and provides an easier path to get up and running with VueJS.

+Once you start using VueJS with Ruby and vue-helpers, you may wonder how you got along without.
+And you may never need to install a server-side Javascript processor.

 #### Intended Audience

 * You want to use VueJS components to build a responsive front-end experience, but you're not yet ready to dive into the full Javascript backend setup.

-* Your main web application is coded in Ruby, but maybe not Rails, and you want to take advantage of VueJS on the front-end.
+* Your main web application is coded in Ruby, maybe Rails but maybe not, and you want to take advantage of VueJS on the front-end.

-* You have an existing monolithic VueJS front-end (just a Vue root with no components), and you want to split your code into manageable components that can easily be reused and rearranged.
+* You have an existing monolithic VueJS front-end (just a Vue root with no components), and you want to split your code into manageable components that can be easily reused and rearranged.

 * You want your VueJS code to be processed through ERB, Haml, Slim, or any other templating engine supported by Tilt.